jbush001/NyuziProcessor/tests/cosimulation/README.md

 random test generator currently reserves a separate write region for each strand.
 The v2 architecture does not have this constraint.
-- The random instruction generator does not generate floating point instructions, as there are still a fair number of subtle, off-by-one-ulp bugs in the floating point pipeline.
+- The random instruction generator does not generate floating point instructions, as there are still a fair number of subtle rounding bugs in the floating point pipeline.